 What Is Jojoba Oil?

 "Jojoba oil is a natural oil produced from the seed of the Chinensis plant, a drought-resistant shrub native to southern Arizona, California, and Mexico," explains Chang.
-(Oh, and FYI, since we know you're wondering, it's pronounced ho-ho-ba), While its prominence in beauty products is a relatively recent phenomenon, it's been used for centuries; Native Americans used it as far back as the 1400s for its wound healing properties (more on those in a minute).
+(Oh, and FYI it's pronounced ho-ho-ba), While its prominence in beauty products is a relatively recent phenomenon, it's been used for centuries; Native Americans used it as far back as the 1400s for its wound-healing properties (more on those in a minute).
 Here's where things got a little confusing, though—jojoba oil isn't technically an oil.
 (Say what?)
 It's actually a wax ester that, from a chemistry perspective, has a different makeup than other oils.
 While everyone calls it an oil—and we'll continue to do so to keep things simple—the fact that it's a wax ester is a large part of what makes it so unique.
 Wax esters are the main component in human sebum, which means that "jojoba oil mimics natural sebum, conditioning, and sealing moisture in the skin, without clogging pores or exacerbating acne," says Chang.
-Translation: Jojoba oil is as close to your skin's natural oil as you can get.
+Translation: Jojoba oil is as close to your skin's natural oil as possible.
 This is also why it can help balance out oil production and feels so lightweight and non-greasy.

 The other upside of this oil not being an actual oil?
 "It's more stable and has a longer shelf-life than most oils," points out Nussbaum.
 Couple that with the fact that it plays so nicely with most other ingredients, and it's no surprise that it can be found in a wide array of skincare, haircare, and makeup products.
 Even the jojoba beads that are a popular (and much more environmentally-friendly alternative to synthetic microbeads) found in exfoliators are derived from, you guessed it, jojoba oil.

 Benefits of Jojoba Oil for Skin